Differentiation of Linear Optical Circuits: Introduction

-The basic parametrizable component in a linear optical circuit is a phase shift of angle $\theta$ which acts on the Fock space as the operator $e^{i\hat{n}\theta}$.
+The basic parametrizable component in a linear optical circuit is a phase shift of angle $\theta$ which acts on the Fock space as the unitary operator $e^{i\hat{n} \theta}$; where $\hat{n}$ is the number operator.
 Its derivative with respect to $\theta$ is easily seen to be $i\hat{n} e^{i\hat{n}\theta}$.
 This poses difficulty because the number operator $\hat{n}$ is not unitary and not even a bounded operator.
 As a result, the derivative of a phase is not itself a physically realisable circuit.
-However, as we show, a unitary operator on a bigger space can be used to compute the amplitudes of the derivative, and the method generalises to arbitrary operators.
-We use this to prove that the gradient of the expectation values of linear optical circuits can be evaluated efficiently on photonic processors.
-Moreover, linear unitaries on the Fock space with $m$ modes can be parametrised by $m(m - 1)$ variables \cite{reck_experimental_1994}.
-Thus computing their gradient requires only $O(m^2)$ queries to a boson sampling device.
-In comparison, computing the gradient of universal qubit circuits would require $O(2^m)$ queries to a qubit device, since each variable has to be dealt separately \cite{schuld_evaluating_2019}.
+Our approach to solving this problem is based on dilation theory \cite{halmos1950, shalit_dilation_2020}, which provides general methods for simulating quantum mechanical operators by unitary circuits on a bigger space.